F1 23: Gameplay

 "F1 World" expands upon the "F1 Life" feature of F1 22 and tied together all the game modes featured in the game, including ranked, esports, offline and online game modes.
 This also includes the return of the Podium Pass.
 The game introduces a safety rating for online players; similar systems have been featured in titles, such as iRacing and later Gran Turismo titles.
 This system is also utilised in offline game modes, though an option is available to disable it.
 The player's "F1 World" car can be upgraded with new car parts, and new team members can be hired.
 Both items can be obtained through gameplay; while an XP boost is made available with "PitCoin", no microtransactions to purchase such upgrades are available.
 Goals and compendiums are also available to unlock more rewards in "F1 World".
 Supercars and a virtual living space make their return from the previous title.
 Playing game modes, including progression throughout Braking Point 2, count towards Podium Pass progression.

 The Lusail International Circuit, home of the Qatar Grand Prix, is included in the game, as is the brand-new Las Vegas Strip Circuit for the inaugural Las Vegas Grand Prix.
+Lusail still uses the old pit entry that was used for the 2021 race.
 The game also includes the Imola Circuit of the Emilia Romagna Grand Prix, the Circuit Paul Ricard of the French Grand Prix, the Shanghai International Circuit of the Chinese Grand Prix, and the Algarve International Circuit of the Portuguese Grand Prix, tracks that were removed from or not part of the 2023 schedule.

 The game features the ability to switch between a licensed soundtrack, featuring artists such as Swedish House Mafia, Tiësto and The Chemical Brothers, and an orchestral score composed by Ian Livingstone, with an option to hear the game's music through the PA speakers of the in-game racetracks to add a layer of immersion.